mudiarto/django-postman/docs/index.rst

 In folders, messages can be presented in two modes:

-* by **thread**, for a compact view: the original message and its replies are grouped in a set to constitute one sole entry.
+* by **conversation**, for a compact view: the original message and its replies are grouped in a set to constitute one sole entry.
   The lastest message (based on the time) is the representative of the set.
 * by **message**, for an expanded view: each message is considered by itself.